 You will see the annoying UI bug where the display jumps back to the beginning of a long item so it isn’t showing you the section where it’s actually working.
 The knitting is doing the right thing, just not scrolling the display correctly to show it to you.”
 If accurate for the full image, this appears to be the ideal method to me.

 Paint programs allow for easy manipulation of images that make it a bit easier to imagine the finished product.
 With the assumption I wish to knit a scarf no longer than 1200 rows using the above design, the first task is to reduce the repeat to a workable, even number of rows in height, no more than 600 rows.
 So I cropped the image to 94X536.
-It is well worth to study how the image might appear if color reverse is used, as well as what effect mirroring it may have (especially if direction matters in your design).
+It is well worth studying how the image might appear if the color reverse is used, as well as what effect mirroring it may have (especially if direction matters in your design).
 Pairs of mirrored images may produce interesting, far wider pattern variations.
-Know whether the program works first with black or white squares, and you can simply choose that color when color 1 row one begins to knit from right.
+Know whether the program works first with black or white squares, and you can simply choose that color when color 1-row one begins to knit from the right.
 The color reverse option is built into most software and electronics.
 I prefer to save images as I want to knit them.
-Notes to self using ayab with images such as above: black squares knit first, so if I want the white to knit first, matching any Japanese pattern knit using KRC style separation use color reverse.
+Notes to self-using ayab with images such as above: black squares knit first, so if I want the white to knit first, matching any Japanese pattern knit using KRC style separation use color reverse.
 If direction matters, remember that the image will be flipped vertically by the program so that it will appear on the knit side as drawn.
 Though technically I have no plan to knit the whole piece, I decided to test a portion of it with my new ayab board.
 I programmed the image on the left, wishing to get the effect noted on the right.
 Began on the right with color 1 = white for design row 1.
 I am not used to working in this scale.
 That said, the pattern was accurate up to the point I decided to stop because of time factors.
-Though the design is 94 wide, I knit only on it center 80 stitches
+Though the design is 94 wide, I knit only on its center 80 stitches

-Here a quickly drafted long, narrow test design is shown with the first track self repeating on the bottom, then with the second track programmed, and continuing on after the first (thanks to help and feedback in the FB group; long stitch striper backing and dropped stitches = extra “design features”.
+Here a quickly drafted long, narrow test design is shown with the first track self-repeating on the bottom, then with the second track programmed, and continuing on after the first (thanks to help and feedback in the FB group; long stitch striper backing and dropped stitches = extra “design features”.
 The program makes a sound when the last row of ground (black squares) is reached.
-The carriage is then moved to left, knitting that last row of ground while selecting last row of color 1 for that specific track.
+The carriage is then moved to the left, knitting that last row of ground while selecting the last row of color 1 for that specific track.
 When on left, begin outside the turn mark, program the next track, change to color one, remember to set for KRC, knit to right (Cam button will already be set for KCI orII).
 As you do so, the last row of color 1 is knit, the first row of the next track for color 1 will be selected.
 The latter will knit on the way back to the color changer.
 Continue in pattern, changing colors every 2 rows.
-Knitting is uninterrupted by having to change carriage settings on either bed, backing pattern is also uninterrupted.
+Knitting is uninterrupted by having to change carriage settings on either bed, the backing pattern is also uninterrupted.

-“The KH-930 takes just a few seconds to load the track, because the memory holds only 2 KB of data (about 13000 stitches).
+“The KH-930 takes just a few seconds to load the track because the memory holds only 2 KB of data (about 13000 stitches).
 Later models have a much larger memory (32 KB).
 The KH- 940 and KH-950i require 42 seconds to load a track.”
 “If your pattern was divided into more than one track, you will have to load successive tracks when completing the previous track.
-Listen for the beep from the knitting machine, indicating that the carriage is about to knit the next to last row of the track, selecting needles for the last row of the track.
-Knit this second to last row, and then STOP.
+Listen for the beep from the knitting machine, indicating that the carriage is about to knit the next to the last row of the track, selecting needles for the last row of the track.
+Knit this second to the last row, and then STOP.
 (If you simply continue knitting at this point, the knitting machine will knit the last row of the track and select needles for the first row of the same track).
 To load the second track of the pattern, enter CE 551 STEP, and then 2 STEP prior to knitting the last row of the current track.
 (If your computer goes to sleep while you are knitting, you will be unable to load additional tracks.
 Be sure to check that your computer is not asleep before attempting to load successive tracks.)
 Before you begin to knit the last row and select needles for the first row of the next track, be sure that the carriage passes outside of the turn mark.
 The knitting machine will retain the loaded track in its memory until you alter it.
 You can turn it off, and later turn it on and resume where you left off.”So what about Passap and using it for emulating the KRC 2 color DBJ?
-Passap color changer to start with, is on the right side rather than the left.
-All preselection of pushers (they will in turn drive the needles to move into work or not) always starts from the left.
-The first pass to the left after casting on and the pattern is programmed brings them all into work in a flat line, the first preselection row is left to right, with color changes following every 2 rows.
-Settings for those 2 rows can vary, the console guides you through supposed 2 free passes with settings at SX/GX, the equivalent of Brother slip <– –>/ slip <– –>.
-The technique 179 is intended for simulating single bed FI in Japanese machines, the manual recommends color reverse.
-In DBJ that would line up with KRC selecting white squares firs.
-I like thinking of my black squares as my pattern ones, so I tend not to use the color reverse, choose my contrast color accordingly.
-I decided to program the same built in pattern twice, as A and B, each using tech 179, a repeat in which I thought it might see easily what happens when the “2 separate segments” intersect.
-Below is the pattern seen in B/W, tiled, and knit.
-Notice in the knit swatch the first row in each sequence repeats twice.
+The Passap color changer to start with is on the right side rather than the left.
+All preselection of pushers (they will, in turn, drive the needles to move into work or not) always starts from the left.
+The first pass to the left after casting on and the pattern is programmed brings them all in to work in a flat line, the first preselection row is left to right, with color changes following every 2 rows.
+Settings for those 2 rows can vary, the console guides you through supposed 2 free passes with settings at SX/GX, the equivalent of Brother slip in both directions/ slip in both directions.
+Technique 179 is intended for simulating single-bed FI in Japanese machines, the manual recommends color reverse.
+In DBJ that would line up with KRC selecting white squares first.
+I like thinking of my black squares as my pattern ones, so I tend not to use the color reverse, and choose my contrast color accordingly.
+I decided to program the same built-in pattern twice, as A and B, each using tech 179, a repeat in which I thought it might see easily what happens when the “2 separate segments” intersect.
+Below is the pattern is seen charted in B/W, tiled, and knit.
+Notice in the knit swatch that the first row in each sequence repeats twice.
 What appears to be happening, is that only that very first row is repeated twice for one time in the color separation at the very beginning of the knit.
 The arrows on the right indicate movements of the locks to and from the color changer, knitting my black squares.
-If row one is knit in that that color twice only once, and the pattern subsequently is kept continuous, rolling back to row one for only a single pass, the 2 row color rotation can be maintained.
+If row one is knit in that color twice only once, and the pattern subsequently is kept continuous, rolling back to row one for only a single pass, the 2-row color rotation can be maintained.
 The bold, green border outlines the single, full repeat.
 The separation is only for illustration of placement for the one color.

-It is really helpful to use colors that are high contrast when testing patterns.
+It is really helpful to use colors that are in high contrast when testing patterns.
 Here color positions are reversed, the red is now my ground (white squares with no color reverse), and the blue at the segment change muddies things considerably to my eye.
 Maintaining the Birdseye selection is now sorted out and actually makes for easier knitting